-MODERN GLOBAL STUDIES GRADE 11-12 LENGTH 36 WEEKS 1 CREDIT

-Students in this course will study the 21st century from an economic, social, and political viewpoint.
+MODERN GLOBAL STUDIES GRADE 11-12 LENGTH 36 WEEKS 1 CREDIT Students in this course will study the 21st century from an economic, social, and political viewpoint.
 Current news issues will be researched and analyzed, as well as global conflicts and the resulting consequences on race, class, and gender.
 Conflicts to assess will include women's challenges, the Arab-Israeli conflict, world healthcare, contemporary conflicts involving war and economic sanctions, interdependence, the world's environment, food supply, basic human rights and freedom/democracy, and the United Nations.
 By the end of the course, students should be able to discuss and critically evaluate problems facing different regions of the world and suggest possible solutions to the problem.
 In addition, students should be able to demonstrate where specific regions are located on the globe.
 Online journal articles and newspapers from around the world along with scholastic magazines will be utilized in order to gain a firm understanding of issues on a worldwide level.
-Students will use research projects, cooperative learning, projects, tests, quizzes and positional debates to demonstrate their knowledge about the 21st century world.
-The class will also include a service-learning aspect that would integrate meaningful community service connected to the current issues addressed in the course.
+Students will use research projects, cooperative learning, projects, tests, guizzes and positional debates to demonstrate their knowledge about the 21st century world.

-PSYCHOLOGY I GRADE 11-12 LENGTH 18 WEEKS .50 CREDIT

-The goal of this course is for students to learn the dignity and worth of the individual.
-This is done through the study of individual human development and the challenges and accomplishments they face.
+PSYCHOLOGY I GRADE 11-12 LENGTH 18 WEEKS .5 CREDIT The goal of this course is for students to learn the dignity and worth of the individual.
+This is done through the study of individual human development and the challenges and accomplishments they face. .5 CREDIT

 Throughout this course, students will study the approaches and methods of psychology as they pertain to the human brain, sensation and perception, learning and behavior, altered states of consciousness and dreaming as well as psychological disorders and treatments.
 Classroom lessons emphasize activity, experimentation, demonstration, collaboration, and technology.
-Students will complete a research paper and oral presentation where they apply their creativity, theories and methods learned in the course.
-The course will require a final project, as well as a final exam.
+Students will complete a oral presentation where they apply their creativity, theories and methods learned in the course.
+The course will require a final exam.

+PSYCHOLOGY II

-PSYCHOLOGY II GRADE 11-12 LENGTH 18 WEEKS .50 CREDIT
+GRADE 11-12 LENGTH 18 WEEKS .5 CREDIT